Will There Be A Season 2 Of

 In an interview with Den of Geek, the show’s co-creators, Dan Berlinka and Nina Metivier, described the series as a mix of Mean Girls meets Lost.
 “We reference Mean Girls constantly.
 We have a lot of history with grafting genres onto very everyday teen stories, putting realistic characters in genre settings.
 We like to write characters who are living in a world where these other shows exist.
 They’re very self-aware," said Berlinka.

-The cast sounds all-too-ready to film a second season of the plot-twisting thriller, too.
-“For a lot of us, A List is our first, big job and we had such a great time filming it...Hopefully, if we get a second season, it will be really interesting to see where all the characters go!”
-Ellie Duckles, who plays Amber, told the BBC.

-The cast sounds all-too-ready to film a second season of the plot-twisting thriller, too.
+The cast sounds all too ready to film a second season of the plot-twisting thriller, too.
 “For a lot of us, A List is our first, big job and we had such a great time filming it...Hopefully, if we get a second season, it will be really interesting to see where all the characters go!”
 Ellie Duckles, who plays Amber, told the BBC.

 Advertisement